 The practice range, a short walk away from the clubhouse, was recently voted Best Range in the Valley, or something like that.
 No mistake there… you hit off grass, not divot holes… and the putting green would be welcome at Augusta, I’m sure.

 The Classic Club is a daily fee facility, and that’s a good thing because it would be a shame to keep this course hidden away from appreciative local players and visitors to the area.
-The course measures over 7,300 yards from the tips, but since you and I know virtually nobody who plays the full course, I’m happy to report that my sons and I had a swell time playing the 6700-yard Blue tees and 6200-yard white tees, respectively.
+The course measures over 7,300 yards from the tips, but since you and I know virtually nobody who plays the full course, I’m happy to report that we had a swell time playing the 6200-yard white tees.
 None of us played our best, but we didn’t care – we were too busy enjoying the scenery.